coderSathesBala/coderSathesBala/README.md

 - 🌱 I’m currently learning anything related to coding and problem solving
 - 👯 I’m looking to collaborate on open source projects

-My name is Sathes Bala.
-I was previously working in the restaurant industry and found it awesome and a lot of fun.
-After about a year of working I found the job very tideous, felt like I wasn't learning anything new, and found it hard to challenge myself.
-I decided to change to a career where I'm constantly challenging myself and always learning something new.
-I joined Bitmaker Labs and completed an Immersive Web Development Coding Bootcamp.
-I'm currently improving my skills by trying new questions on LeetCode!

-I find working on LeetCode problems a lot of fun due to how challenging it can get.
-It also trains my brain on how to solve problems.
-Lastly it showed me how important Pseudocode is.

-My hobbies are travelling, exercising, and reading books.
+- ⚡ Fun fact: My hobbies are travelling, exercising, and reading books.
 I spent a lot of time during quarantine reading books, two of my favorites are, How I built This - Guy Raz & Principles - Ray Dalio.
 My next travel destination is New York, I love a busy city!

 # FAVORITE PROJECTS